GeekHunter-Brasil/hello-world/testing-styleguide/README.md

 });
 ```

 With Snapshot we are testing all passed properties, and if any property changes, the test will inform us.
-Since we use a third-party library (Chakra ui) there is no need to test property rendering, as all components are already tested before they are released.
+Since we use a third-party component library (Chakra UI), there is no need to test property rendering, as all components are already tested before they are released.

 ### ⚛️⛓️ Molecules